frib-high-level-controls/mark0n-epics_ioclogserver/README.md

 ## Class `epics_ioclogserver`

 This class takes care of all global task which are needed in order to run an IOC log server.
 It installs the needed packages.
+You generally don't need to use the main class directly.

 ## Defined Type `epics_ioclogserver::logserver`

 This type manages an EPICS IOC log server instance.
 The instance gets configured and registered as a system service.
+This type automatically includes `epics_ioclogserver::logserver`.

 ### `ensure`